 Ventana’s finding about the epidemiology led to formal peer review involving company scientists, the marketing staff and Ventana.
 The review was at times very contentious, but after a few months and more detailed modeling, the Ventana findings were confirmed.
 In addition, the peer review process added a great deal of technical richness and understanding to the epidemiological issues, including the realization that the requirements of public policy can sometimes make official statements about epidemiological data difficult to interpret from a scientific standpoint.

 Many people were caught by surprise by the outcome of the peer review.
 The quick, simple dynamic model of the disease proved more robust than people expected.
 Moreover, the coherence of the epidemiological story was unnerving from a business standpoint.
 Neither company scientists nor marketers now supported the original market size estimate, which served as a key basis for the new drug development program.

-The Ventana epidemiological model proved accurate, including the near-term flattening of what had historically manifest exponential growth in the number of AIDS cases.
+The Ventana epidemiological model proved accurate, including the near-term flattening in the number of AIDS cases.
+Historical growth had been exponential.
 Because of the sunk cost, the new AIDS drug was launched.
 It became a useful niche product, but it was not the blockbuster on which the company was counting.
 The senior management team of the weakened company was replaced, and the company was soon acquired by a competitor.